Rare Ancient Dutch Castle is Bigger and Better than Expected!

-The Netherlands isn’t known as a country that announces weekly archaeological discoveries.
-However, there are countless ancient sites of medieval interest in the Netherlands ranging from Anglo-Saxon holy wells, churches, cathedrals and missionaries, to stone landmarks commemorating medieval murders.
-The recent find, hidden beneath the country’s medieval top soils, according to a news report by Holland daily, NH NIEUWS, marks the discovery of an ancient Dutch castle, and it is the oldest example of its type found in the Netherlands.
+The Netherlands isn’t known as a country that announces archaeological discoveries every week.
+However, there are countless ancient sites of medieval interest in the Netherlands, ranging from Anglo-Saxon holy wells, churches, cathedrals and missionaries, to stone landmarks commemorating medieval murders.
+But one find, hidden beneath the country’s medieval top soils, according to a news report by Holland daily, NH NIEUWS, marks the discovery of an ancient Dutch castle, and it is the oldest example of its type found in the Netherlands.

-Newly Found Dutch Castle: Classic Castle With Towers
+Newly Found Dutch Castle: A Classic Castle With Towers

 "We knew that there was a wall, a kind of city wall, around the site, but not what could still be found inside, and we are very happy that we made such a unique find so quickly - you don't just find a castle in the Netherlands, every day!”